MaoZiming/papers/5-security/56-kerberos.md

 ## Key Techniques: Ticket
 There are three components in Kerberos transactions:
 * **KDC (key distribution center)**
-  *  Store a copy of all keys (i.e. client keys, service key, and TGS keys) for encryption and decryption purposes
+  *  Store a copy of all keys (i.e. client keys, **service key**, and TGS keys) for encryption and decryption purposes
   *  **Authentication server (AS)**: Validates users when they log in
+     *  Issue granting ticket.
   *  **Ticket granting server (TGS)**: Issues tickets for users to access different services
+     *  Issue service ticket.
 * **Client**: The user who wants to access a service.
 * **Service**: The network resources like files servers or databases that the client wants to access.